oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 ### When to Use License Choices

-For multi-licensed dependencies a specific license can be selected.
+For multi-licensed dependencies, a specific license can be selected.
 The license choice can be applied to a package or globally to an SPDX expression in the project.
 A choice is only valid for licenses combined with the SPDX operator `OR`.
 The choices are applied in the evaluator, and the reporter to the effective license of a package, which is calculated by the chosen [LicenseView](https://github.com/oss-review-toolkit/ort/blob/main/model/src/main/kotlin/licenses/LicenseView.kt).